nickmuse/legion/rulebook.md

 Illegal taggers must get up and establish legal position before making a tag.

 A tag in end zone will result in a loss of downs and the ball will be placed at the 1 inch line (No Safety).

+"Body to body" contact may count as a tag at the referees' discretion.
+This occurs when a defender and a carrier land hip to hip or arm to arm.

 ## Other Contact